Chia-Network/chia-blockchain/remote.md

 ### Open the daemon's port

-In order to be accessible from another machine, the dameon's port must be opened on its host.
+In order to be accessible from another machine, the daemon's port must be opened on its host.
 Using [ufw](https://help.ubuntu.com/community/UFW) and restricting traffic to just the UI's host:

 ````bash
 sudo ufw allow from <IP of UI machine> to any port 55400 proto tcp`